 The USGS StreamStats model estimates different peak flow statistics based on regional regression analysis (Table 3).
-These estimates provide information about the potential frequency of high-flow events, but the estimates may have high uncertainty in this area due to the lack of streamflow gages in the region that can be used to inform the models.
-Nevertheless, these estimates suggest that the riparian threshold of 225 cfs could occur at the frequency of about a 2-year peak flood event.
+These estimates provide some information about the potential frequency of high-flow events, but the estimates may have high uncertainty in this area due to the lack of streamflow gages in the region that can be used to inform the models.
+Nevertheless, these estimates suggest that the bankfull threshold of 111 cfs could occur at the frequency of about a 2-year peak flood event.